MaterializeInc/materialize/doc/developer/mzbuild.md

 fancy_fancy_1 exited with code 0
 ```

-The argument you pass to `--mz-find` is the name of the directory containing the
+The argument you pass to `--find` is the name of the directory containing the
 `mzcompose.yml`.
 Don't worry: if this directory name is not unique across the
 entire repository, `mzcompose` will complain.